-Seek to influence the upgrading of the Braxted Park Road and especially Appleford Bridge to ensure this remains a viable route for A12 southbound traffic.
+Seek to influence the upgrading of the Braxted Park Road and especially Appleford Bridge to ensure this remains a viable route for southbound traffic heading for the A12.

-Seek to ensure mitigation measures are in place to encourage southbound traffic to use Station Road and Braxted Park Road rather than Church Road to access the A12.
+Seek to ensure mitigation measures are in place to encourage southbound traffic to continue to use Station Road and Braxted Park Road rather than Church Road to access the A12.

 Seek to improve public/community transport links to Witham and Kelvedon Railway stations.
-The last bus returning to Tiptree departs Witham station at 19:05.
+Investigate the provision of a circular bus route, possibly using EV minibuses.

-Seek to improve public transport links to Colchester in the evenings (Colchester eLP2 para 14.216 states that the regular bus route serving Colchester is one of the factors that contribute to Tiptree being considered a sustainable settlement suitable for growth).
+Seek to improve public transport links to Colchester in the evenings (Colchester CLP S2 para 6.215 states that the regular bus route serving Colchester is one of the factors that contribute to Tiptree being considered a sustainable settlement suitable for growth).